dosipod/SrWiki/WLED-Custom-effects.md

 ## Components
 * program: Once every effect.
 Can contain global variables and internal functions.
 There are 2 special internal functions: renderFrame and renderLed

-* global variables: Once every effect, reused between functions.
+* Global variables: Once every effect, reused between functions.
 Variables (global and local) are defined by using an assignment e.g. t=0

 * renderFrame: Once every frame

 * renderLed: Once every led within a frame

-## external variables and functions
+## External variables and functions

 External variables and functions are WLED specific.
 Currently only the most basic are defined but more will be added along the way.
 They can be found in wled.json: